Vasudha 🧚🏽♀️

 📚 My Research

-I am a Ph.D. candidate working on modeling cognitive styles expressed through personal discourse using large language models.
-I am broadly interested in using NLP and data science to study social/psychological phenomena through language use, annotations and active learning, and improving conversational AI, especially for mental health.
+I am a postdoc researcher broadly interested in using NLP and data science to study social/psychological phenomena through language use and improving conversational AI.
 I am always looking for opportunities to work with teams with similar interests.
 Please reach out to collaborate 😃

 Featured Publications